 - Our Jewish values drive celebration of Jewish holidays with programs and activities that encourage family participation.
 Shabbat is special at BEECC and celebrated with a school-wide “Shabbat Sing” where students and faculty come together to sing and dance at a short Torah service.
 We also celebrate Shabbat in each classroom with a rotating “Shabbat child of the week.”
 Shabbat family services and “Torah for Tots,” a monthly Shabbat morning program, enhances the children's introduction to Shabbat and other holidays through songs, dances, stories, discussions, and food.

 - Students attending our preschool come from many parts of Northern Virginia, including Herndon, Reston, Fairfax, Chantilly, Centreville, Ashburn, Manassas, Great Falls, Oakton, Vienna, Gainesville, and Alexandria.

 - Enrollment is open to all children, regardless of ethnic, cultural, or religious background.
 Classes are grouped by age.
 Optional after-school enrichment classes are also offered.
 For children not quite old enough to enter preschool, we offer a Caregiver-Child class called “Budding BEECCers.”
 For more information and a personal tour, please contact BEECC Director Robin Cohen at 703-860-4515, ext.
-115 or BEECC Administrative Assistant Renee Williams at 703-860-4515, ext 114.
+115 or BEECC Assistant Administrator Renee Williams at 703-860-4515, ext 114.